 One thing we didn’t expect to find in Peru was a desert oasis, but that’s exactly what Huacachina is!
 Nestled among giant sand dunes just outside the city of Ica, Huacachina is a backpacker hotspot.
+It’s pretty unreal to be able to walk out of your hostel room, and turn around to hike 200 feet up a sand dune to watch the sunset!
 There’s a handful of hostels, restaurants and bars clustered around a small lagoon, and the only things to do are dune buggy-ing and drinking.
 Huacachina isn’t somewhere you need to stay for a long time, a night or two will do, but it’s definitely a cool place to visit!

 How to Get There

 To get to Huacachina you need to first get to Ica.
 From there it’s a short 5-7 minute taxi ride to the oasis for 10 soles.

 We arrived in Ica from Arequipa.
 We took Oltursa for 90 soles (plus a 3 soles tax at the bus booth) and it took just under 12 hours.
 When the bus got to Ica we were dropped off at the Oltursa bus station.
 Each company has their own station, but they’re all close together and are all pretty close to Huacachina.